This is part one of a three-part series. Click here for part two and here for part three

 Yellowstone National Park is THE ONE park to visit

 If you only visit one national park in the United States, Yellowstone National Park is the one.
-Yellowstone National Park has so many scenes and features among the best in the world packed into one park, it’s incredible.
+Yellowstone National Park has many scenes and features that are among the best in the world all packed into one park, it’s incredible.
 Yellowstone National Park has a version of the main feature from other national parks plus the unique thermal feature all its own.

 The First National Park

 Yellowstone National Park is the granddaddy of all national parks.
 It was the first national park, established in 1872, well before the National Park Service was established in 1916 and well before Sequoia and Yosemite, the second and third oldest national parks, which were created in 1890.
-Yellowstone National Park remains one of the most popular and most famous around the world, with hordes of international visitors.
-Yellowstone was the 51st national park we visited in our journey to all 60 national parks in 2016 and the third time I’ve been to Yellowstone.
-After visiting all those national parks, I am even more convinced Yellowstone National Park is my favorite.
+Yellowstone National Park remains one of the most popular and most famous around the world.
+After visiting all 63 national parks, and visiting Yellowstone 3 times, I am even more convinced Yellowstone National Park is my favorite.

 Smoldering Cauldron